abravalheri/dotfiles/README.md

 a file `$dotfiles/git/.config/git/config` should be present in the repository.

-Layers can be classified as **default** or **alternative**.
-Default layers are implemented as folders starting with a `/a-z/i` char, while alternative layers are folders starting with an `%` char.
-Default folders are meant to be used regularly, while alternative folders are created for special cases.
+Layers can be classified as *regular* layers or *shadow* layers.
+*Regular* layers are implemented as folders starting with a `/a-z/i` char, while shadow layers are folders starting with an `%` char.  *Regular* layers are meant to be used by default, while *shadow* layers are created with special purposes (e.g. being an **alternative** installation, providing **complementary/extra** functionality, creating **companion** configuration/scripts for a specific bundle, …).
 For example, the `doom-emacs` layer provides the preferable configurations for the standard dev environment, while `%emacs.minimal` is created as an experiment, to be installed in secondary machines, or with less powerful hardware.
+Similarly, the `%wsl` layer provide required functionality to the `@wsl` bundle and is not meant to be used standalone.
+The `@full` bundle will automatically discover and install all *regular* layers found in the repository.

 Layers are installed using [GNU Stow](https://www.gnu.org/software/stow/) ([tutorial](https://alexpearce.me/2016/02/managing-dotfiles-with-stow/)),